-The amygdala is also involved in tying emotional meaning to our memories.
-It's not all about fear, the amygdala also plays an important role in the storage and retrieval of positive emotional memories, such as the recognition and emotional happiness from seeing your grandmother's face.
-As an example, seen in Fig. 9.5, for the two facial expressions a) and b) in the image to the right, which do you think would trigger the amygdala to fire because it detects possible danger?
+The amygdala is involved in tying emotional meaning to our reactions.
+It's not all about fear, the amygdala also plays an important role in the storage and retrieval of positive emotional memories, such as positive facial recognition linked to emotional happiness from seeing, e.g., your grandmother's face.
+As an example in Fig. 9.5 there are two facial expressions a) and b) in the image to the right.
+Which do you think would trigger the amygdala to fire because it detects possible danger?
 Like b), right?
-However it is worth noting that the amygdala could still be triggered by a), if you recognized this face as someone you had a very positive emotional connection with.
+However it is worth noting that the amygdala could still be triggered by a), if you recognized this face as someone you have a very positive emotional connection with.